 Awareness and detachment

-The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the whole DOCC project.
+The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the whole DOC project.
 The writing exercise creates an awareness of the troublesome thoughts and the space between you and the paper is connected with vision and feel.
+I have often described it as, “mechanical meditation.”
 You have now separated from them.
-Meditation can now be brought into play as a reprogramming tool in a powerful way.
-It is actually a necessary tool to truly move forward with your healing.
-It enables your nervous system to be more fully connected to the world around you.
-You are able to move away from the pain pathways.

 Many people who have a strong meditative practice can accomplish the awareness and detachment steps just through meditation.
 They are connected to their body or environment by feel or visualization.
 They can watch the disruptive thoughts enter and leave and then they reconnect with the world with awareness.
 Most of us do not have that skill – especially early on when you are at war with your pain.